robertsparkes/raman-fitting-pvc/README.md

 A script for automatically analysing Raman spectra of PVC to determine the contribution of four raw materials to the overall formulation

+The main script is "raman-fitting-pvc.sh".
+Other scripts in this repository are for pre-processing the data and generating required files in the working directory.

 This script is a variant of "raman-fitting" (https://github.com/robertsparkes/raman-fitting), developed to specifically fit Raman spectra from PVC plastic formulations